Market Value

 You subtract a company's total assets from its total liabilities to determine its book value.

 Calculating book value requires a little more effort than market value.
-Since the stock is being traded at a discount, a stock is generally regarded as being undervalued if its open market valuation is significantly lower than its book value.
+Since the stock is being traded at a discount, stock is generally regarded as being undervalued if its open market valuation is significantly lower than its book value.
 The opposite, though, isn't always accurate.

 Profitable businesses frequently trade at a premium to their book values on the open market.